 After looking over both recipes, the only real difference this recipe uses corn starch and The Pioneer Woman's uses all flour.
 I decided to give Mel's version a try first (it was the speechless comment that convinced me).
 It was really easy to make.
 It does take some prior planning since you have to let the icing base cool.
 The final result was nothing short of amazing.
 The icing is light and fluffy.
 It is similar to a whipped cream icing in texture.
 I took these to work and everyone loved them.

 In a medium bowl, combine the sugar, flour, cornstarch and salt.
 Slowly whisk in the milk until the mixture is smooth.
-Place a fine-mesh strainer over a medium saucepan and pour the milk mixture through the strainer into the saucepan.
+Strain mixture into saucepan.
 Cook the mixture over medium heat, whisking constantly, until the mixture boils and is thick enough that it starts to become difficult to easily whisk.
-This could take anywhere between 5-10 minutes, depending on your stove, heat, etc. It should bubble quite a bit at the end (be careful of the splatters) and thicken considerably.
+This could take anywhere between 5-10 minutes.

 Chocolate Version: Add 1/4 cup cocoa powder to the sugar, flour, cornstarch, salt mixture in the first step.
 Once the frosting has been mixed for five minutes and is light and fluffy, mix in 3 ounces of semisweet chocolate that has been melted and completely cooled to room temperature.